queuemail/docs-and-examples/signupconfirm_pending.md

-### YOUR ACCOUNT IS GOING TO BE CREATED SOON
+### ⏳ Your Account Is Being Created

-We are creating resources for your account.
+We are currently provisioning resources for your account.
-You will receive an email when it is ready!
+You will receive an email as soon as it's ready!

-Meanwhile, you can read the <a href="https://docs.queuemail.dev">API docs</a> for use it.
+In the meantime, feel free to explore the [API documentation](https://docs.queuemail.dev) to get started.